cfengine/documentation/reference/promise-types/services.markdown

 For example, consider the case where service A depends on B, which depends on C. If we want to start B, we must first make sure A is running.
-If `start_parent_services` or `all_related` is set, CFEngine Enterprise will start A, if it is not running.
-On the other hand, if we want to stop B, C needs to be stopped first. `stop_child_services` or `all_related` means that CFEngine Enterprise will stop C, if it is running.
+If `start_parent_services` or `all_related` is set, CFEngine will start A, if it is not running.
+On the other hand, if we want to stop B, C needs to be stopped first. `stop_child_services` or `all_related` means that CFEngine will stop C, if it is running.

 **Type:** (menu option)